Ashley Bell (politician)

-Ashley D. Bell is an American attorney, political advisor, and government official serving as Regional Administrator of the Small Business Administration for Region IV, which is in the Southeastern United States.
+Ashley D. Bell is an American lawyer, political advisor, and government official serving as Regional Administrator of the Small Business Administration for Region IV.

 In October 2019, it was announced that Bell would serve as a White House Policy Advisor for Entrepreneurship and Innovation in the Office of American Innovation.

 Early life and education

 Bell was born and raised in Gainesville, Georgia.

 In 2001, Bell earned a Bachelor of Arts degree in political science from Valdosta State University, where he served as president of the Student Government Association and founded the local chapter of the Iota Phi Theta fraternity.
 He earned a Juris Doctor from Louisiana State University.
-He also attended Harvard University's John F. Kennedy School of Government where he was a 21st Century Leadership Fellow.
+He also attended Harvard University's John F. Kennedy School of Government, where he was a 21st Century Leadership Fellow.
 He also has an honorary doctorate in Intercultural & Urban Studies from Lighthouse College.

 Career

 Legal career

 Bell began his career as a public defender, later co-founding the law firm of Bell & Washington LLP based in Atlanta.
 Bell initially focused on general civil litigation, later going on to concentrate on public finance and government litigation.
-Bell was named a 2017 Georgia "Super Lawyer Rising Star", one of the 2016 "Top 40 Young Lawyers" by the American Bar Association, a 2016 “Lawyer on the Rise” by Georgia's leading legal journal.
 After leaving the Trump Administration in 2020, Bell became a partner in Dentons' policy practice.